Vehx/keybinds/README.md

 | Select | Shift + Up/Down/Left/Right | Shift + Up/Down/Left/Right |

+If the Toggle line comment command above doesn't work for you in VS code try the following:

+    To make a line a comment : Ctrl + K then Ctrl + C To undo the comment line : Ctrl + K then Ctrl + U

 #### For VS code users

 If you have a preference for a certain IDEs shortcommands/key-binds then there are extentions for VS code that lets you use their keymaps.